Alex is a writer and teacher from the UK who lives in Shenzhen, China. She is currently studying for her PhD.

 The Chrysler Building’s creation was commissioned by its owner, Walter Chrysler, head of the Chrysler Corporation.
 Chrysler had followed in the footsteps of his father, working as an engineer and mechanic most of his life.
 He often worked on the railroads but was restless and changed jobs frequently.

 The automobile industry was becoming big business in the early 20th century and Chrysler became quite passionate about cars.
 However, his first career in the auto industry did not happen until 1911, when Chrysler was then 36 years old.

 Chrysler owed this later-life career change to a man 12 years his senior by the name of Henry Ford.

 “I will build a motor car … so low in price that [nobody] making a good salary will be unable to own one” – Henry Ford(3)

 However, before Ford, automobiles were extravagantly priced.
-It was Ford’s ingeniously implementation of the mass production assembly-line that changed the game.
+It was Ford’s ingenious implementation of the mass production assembly line that changed the game.

 The mass production line meant that instead of each car having to be made individually by a team of mechanics and engineers, each part of the car could be worked on by separate groups one after another in a line.

 The result was that the process was faster and more streamlining which reduced the cost of making cars by 50% and the labor by 90%(4).